 - He hired South American ex-military officers as hitmen to murder corrupt officer Spivey, who contacted Kliner’s office constantly and led Finley to the premise.

-- He hired men to kill Paul in prison, but when Jack saved his life, KJ brutally murdered police chief Morrison to send out a message.
+- He hired men to kill Paul in prison, but when Reacher saved his life, KJ brutally murdered police chief Morrison to send out a message.

 - KJ murdered Stevenson, his wife, and his unborn child at their house because he was related to Paul, and KJ suspected that Stevenson was working with Reacher and Finley.